 Insurance Europe acknowledges that in order for consumers to make an informed decision about saving for their retirement, they need to be informed about their options in the most appropriate way.
 The aim of the PRIPs KID is to provide consistent information on comparable investment products and to aid consumers in their decision-making.
 However, the proposed KID cannot fulfil this function with regard to pension products, which are distinct from other types of investment and characterised by substantial diversity across different Members States.
 Unlike other PRIPs, pensions are characterised by i) a type of savings product which must provide a secure income in retirement; and ii) offer limited or no access during the accumulation phase.
 Insurance Europe believes that given these features of pension products, the disclosure information requirements suggested in the PRIPs KID are not appropriate.
 For example, it lacks information with regard to key pension product features such as who bears the risk, eligibility to receive state subsidies, the role of employers; and the tax treatments are determined at Member State level.
 Therefore, it should not be the aim of the proposal to force all pension products within the untailored scope of PRIPs but rather to ensure – as indicated in the Commission’s White Paper on Pensions – that consumer disclosure information for individual pension products is improved building on the PRIPs initiative.

-In addition, Insurance Europe opposes the view that pension products generally create exposure to investment risk for consumers.
+In addition, Insurance Europe opposes the view that in general pension products create exposure to investment risk for consumers.
 Rather, pension products are linked to Member States’ social policy because they relieve the burden of state retirement income provision, which Member States are struggling to maintain.
 They also have a different functionality compared with investment products, eg the inclusion of a biometric component and the duration of the contract.

 Against this background, Insurance Europe suggests to replace article 2 (e) and (f) with an article 2 (e): pension products as defined under article 4 (d).

 In addition, Insurance Europe suggests adding extra constraints to the definition of pension products in line with the objectives of the European White Paper “An Agenda for Adequate, Safe and Sustainable Pensions”.
-As such, article 4(d) becomes: “'pension products' means products which under national law are recognised as having the primary purpose of providing the investor a secure income in retirement, with limited or no access for other purposes, and which entitles the investor to certain benefits;”
+As such, article 4(d) becomes: “'pension products' means products which under national law are recognised as having the primary purpose of providing the investor an income in retirement, with limited or no access for other purposes, and which entitles the investor to certain benefits;”

 For reasons of legal certainty, the text should also exclude explicitly all state retirement income provision from the PRIPs initiative, regardless of whether it is managed by the state itself or by a financial institution such as an insurer.
-Insurance Europe highlights that these pensions form part of the national social security system, have a fixed amount repayable determined by national law, and are not in any way to be confused with an investment.”
+Insurance Europe highlights that these pensions form part of the national social security system.
+As such there are no EU competencies in place.